chseeling/rpi_cluster/README.md

 ## Booting and configuring Master node

 Insert SSD card and power up node that will become master node.
-Find the IP of the new node by checking the wifi router (there are many other ways to find the IP).
+Find the IP address of the new node by checking the wifi router (there are many other ways to find the IP).
 Use putty and ssh into node using IP, user:pi, password: raspberry

     sudo raspi-config